AndreSantiagoCorreia/AndreSantiagoCorreia/README.md

 🚀 Join me on this journey as I strive to blend creativity with cutting-edge technology.
 Let's build something extraordinary together!

-⚒ Currently on the lookout for exciting job opportunities, I bring hands-on experience and a fervent interest in the captivating world of video game development.
+⚒ Currently on the lookout for exciting job opportunities on developer roles, on the lookout for a inclusive and collaborative work environment.

 📫 How to reach me andrecorreia0407@gmail.com